 Major cities Include:

-Hungary was ruled by many invaders, from the Huns to the Ostrogoths and the Lombards.
-In the late 9th century the Magyars migrated to the area.
+Hungary was ruled by many invaders from the Huns to the Ostrogoths and the Lombards.
+In the late 9th century, the Magyars migrated to the area.
 The Kingdom of Hungary was established in 1000 by King Saint Stephen.
-Devastating battles were fought against the Mongols and the Ottoman Empire between the 13th and 15th centuries and the country fell under Ottoman occupation from 1526-1686.
-This lead to political chaos and the election of two Hungarian kings simultaneously, Ferdinand Hapsburg and János Szapolyai, which resulted in the division of Hungary into 3 separate kingdoms.
+Devastating battles were fought against the Mongols and the Ottoman Empire between the 13th and 15th centuries and fell under Ottoman occupation from 1526-1686.
+This lead to political chaos and the election of two Hungarian kings simultaneously, Ferdinand Hapsburg and János Szapolyai.
+This lead to the division of Hungary into three separate kingdoms.

-After the Ottomans were driven out, Hungary suffered from continual internal division until 1867, when it joined the Austro-Hungarian Empire, which collapsed after its defeat at the end of World War I in 1918.
+After the Ottomans were driven out, Hungary had continual internal division until 1867 when it merged to form the Austro-Hungarian Empire.
+This empire collapsed after the defeat in World War I in 1918.
 The Hungarian government and economy was unstable at this time.
 After World War II, Hungary became a communist satellite state of the Soviet Union.
-Hungary was under communist rule until October 23, 1989, when Mátyás Szrös declared the Third Hungarian Republic and became interim President.
+Hungary was until communist rule until October 23, 1989, when Mátyás Szűrös declared the Third Hungarian Republic and became interim President.